Select language

 Market coupling

-Market coupling is a process employed to efficiently manage grid congestion between adjacent Power Spot Markets.
+Market coupling is a process employed to efficiently manage grid congestion between adjacent power spot markets.
 This is done with the help of implicit auctions of grid capacities.
-In order to achieve this, the Spot auctions of the exchanges taking part must be coordinated.
+In order to achieve this, the spot auctions of the participating exchanges must be coordinated.

 Market maker

-A market maker is a trading participant who holds both a buy and a sell order (quote) in the order book for a minimum period during the trading day.
+A market maker is an exchange participant who holds both a buy and a sell order (quote) in the order book for a minimum period during the trading day.
 Market makers help to ensure basic liquidity in the order book.

 Market order matching range